Embrace Strength in the Face of Adversity

 Gwen Shehorn, LAPC

 My approach is warm, relational, and collaborative.
 I focus on building strong therapeutic connections while exploring the deeper experiences that shape who we are.
 In session, we work on strengthening confidence, learning to meet our own needs, and managing stress through emotion-focused, acceptance-based, and attachment approaches.
+I am also trained in brainspotting an approach that helps identify, process, and release deep neurophysiological sources of trauma, emotional pain, and anxiety.
 I believe everyone deserves a fulfilling life and has the capacity to create it.

 My passion lies in helping young women move past self-doubt, embrace their worth, and develop the tools and confidence to live authentically.